Cuba starter pack

 Honestly, had I to do it again I would have driven the highway by night.
 If you go at a medium speed, you can handle anything with your lights, even some of the roads near the beach that we traveled.
 I would probably stay off the tiny country roads at night, just because you don’t know what conditions you might find, but otherwise, you’ll be fine.

 Cuba does not offer data plans for mobile phones (or maybe telecoms just aren’t capable?), so once you’re out of a place with WiFi (every public square in a city), you will not be able to use apps on your phone.
-Navigating in Cuba is done the old fashioned way, with actual paper maps.
+Navigating in Cuba is done the old-fashioned way, with actual paper maps.
 If you were born before 1990, there’s a decent chance that you learned how to drive before the advent of Google Maps, so you’ll have to revert to those old skills.
 But regarding Google Maps, there is one trick you can employ.
 While using WiFi in town, plot your course, and even with no data connection, Google Maps will follow the course you plotted on the route and provide you your geo-location.
 I’m not sure how this works, but I know that it does (we did it at times).

 Nonetheless, navigating with a map is part of the adventure, just like going on a hike while camping.
 We scored 2 free maps (one in German) from our taxi driver in Havana; I’m sure they’re not hard to find and I do recommend you grab one while in town.
 One final note, sometimes the signs posted are not so clear, especially when coming into a few beach towns here or there, so make sure to follow your directions and be alert.
-The main roads lead to the big cities so it’s quite easy to get on your way, however, we even made a bad turn on a main road.
+The main roads lead to the big cities so it’s quite easy to get on your way, however, we even made a bad turn on the main road.

 The Road Less Traveled